euclidprobe/euclidprobe.github.io/index.md

 #### Pinout revised to SIG-GND-VCC
 Shipping November 14, 2021, the PCB board connector pinout has been updated to be SIG-GND-VCC to match most controller pinouts so that a premade straight-thru cable can be used instead of repinning a cable or making a custom cable.

-#### M2.5 Self Tappers
+#### M2.5 Self Tapping screws added to the kits
 In addition to the new pinout, we are including M2.5 size self tapping screws for plastic.
 This will make it easier to mount your Euclid to the provided mount designs with these screws, but still provide the option for tapping the PCB with M3 threads.

 #### 24 Volt Native version
 There is a new variant of Euclid that is 24V capable!
-This board will work with all controllers and voltages up to 24V, but specifically designed to support the 24V Z-probe option of the Fystec Spider line of controllers.
+This board will work with all controllers and voltages up to 24V, but specifically designed to support the 24V Z-probe options of the boards like Fystec Spider and BTT Octopus controllers.
 The components have been to selected to handle the higher voltages.

 ### NEW DOCKS AND MOUNTS